Expandi vs HeyReach

 Daily limits are set per LinkedIn sender, not per campaign.
 If one sender is active in three campaigns, the limits are shared proportionally across them.
 The platform never tries to bypass limits and auto-freezes accounts approaching LinkedIn's weekly thresholds.

-Expandi doesn't offer sender rotation.
+Expandi does not offer sender rotation.
 Each seat corresponds to one LinkedIn account, and each account runs its own campaigns.
-Expandi's answer to LinkedIn's limits is the Mobile Connector Campaign, which adds 50–100 connection requests per week by sending through LinkedIn's mobile interface.
+Expandi's answer to LinkedIn's limits is the Mobile Connector Campaign, which adds 50-100 connection requests per week by sending through LinkedIn's mobile interface.
 Combined with standard desktop campaigns, Expandi claims users can reach 300+ connection requests weekly from a single account.

 For a solo practitioner or small team, Expandi's approach works.
 For agencies managing 20+ client accounts, HeyReach's rotation model scales better.